gazebosim/gz-transport/docs/messages/messages.rst

-In your subscriber terminal, you should expect an output similar to this one, showing that your subscribing is receiving the topic updates:
+In your subscriber terminal, you should expect an output similar to this one, showing that your subscriber is receiving the topic updates:

 .. code-block:: bash